 Want to know more? — Subscribe

 What are the benefits of the Agile approach to make it worth applying?
-The agile development model is particularly useful when it comes to making your product SDLC, e.g. the software development life cycle or process in simple words, highly collaborative, iterative, and cyclic.
+This development model is handy when making your product SDLC, i.e., the software development life cycle or process.
+In simple words, it’s highly collaborative, iterative, and cyclic.

 How Agile Process Works